-9.1 Any incidents which cause concern in respect of a child or adult at risk are required to be reported immediately.
+- 9.1 Any incidents which cause concern in respect of a child or adult at risk are required to be reported immediately.
 University staff and students should in the first instance report any safeguarding concern to their relevant Designated Safeguarding Champion (DSC).
 University of Bolton students should in the first instance report any safeguarding concern to their relevant DSC or alternatively to safeguarding@bolton.ac.uk.
-Externals i.e. non staff or students can report any safeguarding concern to safeguarding@bolton.ac.uk.

-- 9.2 DSCs can make a safeguarding referral to the SDSCs, DSOs and SOs using the Reporting a Concern Form as in Appendix 5 or via the online DSC Reporting a Concern Fom.
+Externals i.e. non staff or students can report any safeguarding concern to safeguarding@bolton.ac.uk. - 9.2 Appendix 10 provides guidance on raising and reporting Low-Level Safeguarding Concerns and Supporting Students and Staff with Pastoral and Welfare Related Issues.
+Low-Level Safeguarding Concerns is defined in Keeping Children Safe in Education 2023 as any concern, no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working on or on behalf of the University including a student on a placement or an apprentice in employment may have acted in a way that is inconsistent with our policies and procedures and relevant codes of conduct. - 9.3 DSCs can make a safeguarding referral to the SDSCs, DSOs and SOs using the Reporting a Concern Form as in Appendix 5 or via the online DSC Reporting a Concern Form.
 Examples of incidents that you may want to include are at Appendix 6.
-The Senior Designated Safeguarding Champions will share any concern directly with the SO or DSO as required. - 9.3 If a concern is reported to you, there is guidance about handling allegations at Appendix 7.
-You should then complete the form at Appendix 5 - 9.4 The process of raising and reporting a safeguarding concern is diagrammatically represented in Appendix 1. - 9.5 The reporting of a safeguarding concern may require the implementation of other procedures and or policies including but not limited to the Staff and or Student Non Academic Conduct and Disciplinary Policy and Procedure or Fitness to Practice Policy and Procedure. - 9.6 We will aim to take action on any concern reported/incident of abuse on the same day were possible or within two working days if this is not possible.
+The Senior Designated Safeguarding Champions will share any concern directly with the SO or DSO as required. - 9.4 If a concern is reported to you, there is guidance about handling allegations at Appendix 7.
+You should then complete the form at Appendix 5 - 9.5 The process of raising and reporting a safeguarding concern is diagrammatically represented in Appendix 1. - 9.6 The reporting of a safeguarding concern may require the implementation of other procedures and or policies including but not limited to the Staff and or Student Non Academic Conduct and Disciplinary Policy and Procedure or Fitness to Practice Policy and Procedure.

+We will aim to take action on any concern reported/incident of abuse on the same day were possible or within two working days if this is not possible.
 Actions taken may include any combination of the following (non-exhaustive list):

-a.
-Sharing of information with statutory agencies/external safeguarding partners; b. responding to the person making the referral with an offer of support, additional information to be shared with the person whom is of concern including signposting information to sources of support both within the University and external to the University;
+- a.
+Sharing of information with statutory agencies/external safeguarding partners; - b. responding to the person making the referral with an offer of support, additional information to be shared with the person whom is of concern including signposting information to sources of support both within the University and external to the University;

-c. establishing contact with the person who is of concern to establish further information, provide support, discuss next steps;

-d. make further enquiries as required to ascertain necessary information to support decision making.
+- c. establishing contact with the person who is of concern to establish further information, provide support, discuss next steps; - d. make further enquiries as required to ascertain necessary information to support decision making.